Blase Cupich

-Blase Joseph Cupich (/ˈsuːpɪtʃ/ SOO-pitch; born March 19, 1949) is an American Catholic prelate who has served as Archbishop of Chicago since 2014.
+Blase Joseph Cupich (/ˈsuːpɪtʃ/ SOO-pitch; born March 19, 1949) is an American Catholic prelate serving as Archbishop of Chicago since 2014.
 He was made a cardinal in 2016.

 Born in Omaha, Nebraska, Cupich was ordained a priest in 1975.
 He was named Bishop of Rapid City by Pope John Paul II in 1998.
 Cupich was then named Bishop of Spokane by Pope Benedict XVI in 2010.
 After being chosen by Pope Francis as Archbishop of Chicago, Cupich was installed there in 2014.
-In 2016 he was made a member the Roman Curia's Congregation for Bishops.
+In 2016, he was made a member of the Congregation for Bishops.
 He was appointed to the Congregation for Catholic Education in 2017.

 Early life and education

-Blase Cupich was born on March 19, 1949, in Omaha, Nebraska, into a family of Croatian descent, the third of the nine children of Blase, a United States Postal Service letter carrier who later chaired the Sarpy County commission (1977–1988), championed Meals on Wheels and worked for the Society of Saint Vincent de Paul, and Mary Cupich, a homemaker.
+Cupich was born on March 19, 1949, in Omaha, Nebraska, into a family of Croatian descent.
+He was the third of the nine children of his father, also named Blase Cupich, a United States Postal Service letter carrier who later chaired the Sarpy County commission (1977–1988), championed Meals on Wheels and worked for the Society of Saint Vincent de Paul, and Mary Cupich, a homemaker.
 His paternal grandfather Blase Cupich, born in Donji Andrijevci near Slavonski Brod, immigrated to the United States as a teenager; his maternal grandmother Barbara Bahun, born in Donje Ladanje near Varaždin, (Note: She was baptised at the nearby Vinica.) arrived in Nebraska in 1917, where she married Ivan Majhen from Karlovac, Cupich's grandfather.
 All four of his grandparents found jobs in the Omaha meat-packing industry.

 After receiving his initial education from the Benedictine Sts.
 Peter and Paul Elementary School in Omaha, Cupich attended Saint John Vianney Minor Seminary in Elkhorn, Nebraska, and then Archbishop Ryan High School in Omaha, Nebraska.
 He studied at Saint John Vianney Seminary at the University of St. Thomas in St. Paul, Minnesota, from 1969, obtaining his Bachelor of Arts degree in philosophy in 1971.

 After receiving his undergraduate degree, Cupich went to Rome to reside at the seminary of the Pontifical North American College.
 He attended the Pontifical Gregorian University in Rome, earning a Bachelor of Sacred Theology degree in 1974 and a Master of Theology degree in 1975.
 In addition to Cupich, his class at the North American College included ten future American bishops and two future cardinals: James Harvey and Raymond Burke.
 Cupich speaks six languages, including English and Spanish.